-I am a PhD student in machine learning at the University of Cambridge, working on AI safety with David Krueger and Rich Turner.
-I think it’s plausible that we’ll build AI systems capable of doing everything humans can do using computers in the next decade, and am hoping to ensure that the inevitably widespread deployment of such systems won’t lead humanity to permanently lose control over our future.
+I am a final-year PhD student at Cambridge, working on AI safety with David Krueger and Rich Turner.
+I think we might be less than a decade away from AI systems capable of doing everything humans can do using computers – including further AI research.
+I want to make sure this won’t lead humanity to permanently lose control of our future.

 Before Cambridge, I earned my MSc in AI from the University of Amsterdam, and worked with UC Berkeley’s Center for Human-Compatible AI during and after my studies.
 I also spent a year at Sony AI Zurich researching deep RL and robotics.